 When you’re deciding whether Barclaycard Arrival Plus® World Elite Mastercard® is right for you, consider how much you’re likely to spend using the card each year, whether the benefits you’ll receive will outweigh the annual fee after the first year and if you’ll make good use of the rewards.

-However, these aren’t the only two travel rewards credit cards available.
+But these aren’t the only two travel rewards credit cards available.
 You may want to explore opportunities with co-branded airline or hotel cards and look into general travel cards from other issuers before deciding on a new card.